AlecMMedeiros/app-green-wallet/README.md

 This is a small Reactjs project developed during my time as a web development student.

+You can check this project running at: https://app-green-wallet-production.up.railway.app/

 Features in this app:

 * Login screen : You can use any simulated data to test,